Assessing omnichannel CX readiness with our Everest Group checklist

 There are two key categories of challenges and requirements that an organization must acknowledge before they’re able to reap the full benefits of an omnichannel offering: human capital and technology.

 In the past, omnichannel discussions revolved largely around technology, which is understandable as new technology is the driving force behind the need for seamless customer interaction.
 But, technology is not the end-all be-all solution that you may have been hoping for.

 To be truly successful, organizations need to be set up strategically and operationally in order to support a synchronized customer journey.
 That’s why human capital takes precedence, because technology considerations require experienced IT staff and executive by-in.
 Not to mention, technology does not operate in a vacuum, demanding a talented and skilled team of frontline agents to execute accordingly.

 This of course, is not to say technology doesn’t play a significant role.
 The right tools are needed to seamlessly aid team members when engaging with a customer.
 The reality is, however, that more than half of all support channels are managed in silos and there’s often no consistency in how channels are configured.
 These challenges may not seem like a giant bolder headed in your direction now, but they are detrimental to achieving omnichannel success.

 The good news is that by knowing the obstacles in advance, you can better prepare for the difficulties you might face down the line.
-Download the free tool, From Multichannel to Omnichannel Customer Experience: A Checklist for Assessing Readiness to Make the Jump, to determine where your company is in the omnichannel journey and what still needs to be accomplished to implement a true omnichannel customer experience.
+Download the free checklist to determine where your company is in the omnichannel journey and what still needs to be accomplished to implement a true omnichannel customer experience.

 And of course, learn more about our own Omnichannel Solution and how TELUS International can help.